 As it is mentioned above, Deferment and Forbearance in Federal student loans won't affect your credit score as you have 'Paid as Agreed' term in it.
 However in private loan, if you're selecting the options of deferment or forbearance, it will hurt your credit score.

 Refinancing student loan affect on credit score

 You need to be smart when you're selecting refinancing options, select the loans which have the lowest rates without hurting your credit score.

 You need to apply for loans within a 14 day period because under the FICO credit scoring model it has multiple hard inquiries like student loan inquiries.
 Different credit scoring model has different time frames it includes 14,30 and 45 days you will be covered with all if you submit your applications within 14 days.

-There pre-qualification processes which help you to receive compatible rates which don’t affect your credit.
+There pre-qualification processes that help you to receive compatible rates that don’t affect your credit.

 Options to avoid bad credit score

 If you have missed your payments and you think you might be in trouble on a federal student loan then you need to panic.
 You can any day apply for deferment or forbearance options or you can also go for repayment plans.
 This way your credit score won't be hurt.